 - Prince’s childhood home from 1972 to about 1977 was in the 1200 block of Russell Avenue North in Minneapolis.
 This home is under interim historical protection by the Minneapolis Heritage Preservation Commission until the designation process is completed. (source: Preservation Alliance of Minnesota)

 - His net worth at time of death (April 2016) is estimated to be around $300 million. (source: bizjournals.com)

 - Prince owned the following properties at the time of his death.
-We have removed the street numbers of the non-Paisley Park properties in respect for the privacy of others in those areas. (source: bizjournals.com):
+We have removed the street numbers of the non-Paisley Park properties in respect of the privacy of those at those areas. (source: bizjournals.com):

 - Paisley Park studio (7801 Audubon Rd, Chanhassen, MN): nine acres valued at $7.01 million (2016 Carver County property tax records).